konradzagozda/company_tasks/readme.md

 - do everything with users
 - do everything with tasks

 ### user can:
 - list his tasks
 - mark task as done / undone

-###
-todo:
-- make interface to create users with passwords